-We anticipate a wide job market for you, both at home and abroad when you qualify.
-Your career shall be a noble profession engraved with a desire to care and to alleviate human suffering.
-Thus, your future shall also depend on your commitment to follow the courses without any interruptions.
+Our graduates are having ample job opportunities in different disciplines locally and globally.
+Since many of you will be working as health care professionals, your career shall be a noble profession engraved with a desire to care and to alleviate human suffering.
+Thus, your future shall also depend on your commitment and dedication to follow the degree programme.

-I wish you well in your chosen field of study and hope that your studies at the Faculty of Allied Health Sciences will fulfill your aspirations and pave the way for a rewarding career.
+I hope that you will enjoy your undergraduate life at University of Peradeniya and fulfill your aspirations and pave the way for a rewarding career.